 At our spring equinox Yoga Mala this year, we will serve tea and cake after Savasana because that's how we roll. (*Our spring equinox mala has sadly been canceled due to corona virus restrictions on group meetings.
-But we plan to reorganize for a summer solstice yoga mala, and you can bet we will have cake there!)
+But we plan to reorganize for later, maybe as a re-opening celebrtaion, and you can bet we will have cake there!)

 What Else can I Expect During a Yoga Mala?

 Above I mentioned something about group awareness.
-There is a special kind of awareness that I have experienced in a Yoga Mala where the leader becomes somewhat unnecessary because the group finds a rhythm of its own, independant of any one individual.
-Sometimes the leader is actually following the group, more like a commentator calling a game, rather than directing the group.
+There is a special kind of awareness that I have experienced in a Yoga Mala where the leader becomes somewhat unnecessary because the group finds a rhythm of its own, independent of any one individual.
+Sometimes the leader is actually following the group, more like a commentator, rather than directing the group.
 And at the same time, each individual becomes less aware of the other people and is able to focus deeply inside themselves.
 It is true blending of energies and actions that is quite special and absorbing.

 I have also had the experience that some of us get VERY attached to the intention to do 108 Sun Salutes.
 I have observed this in myself as well as others.
-And while that is the tradition of Yoga Mala, it is also something to avoid becoming fixated on.
+And while that is the tradition of Yoga Mala, it is important to avoid becoming fixated on the number.
+This is about process and experience, not achievement nor goal.
 I always try to be clear the it is THE GROUP who will perform 108, and no one individual is responsible for completing every round.
 So, participants are always asked to take a Balasana break for one or several rounds and rejoin the action when ready.
 I make this invitation regularly throughout the yoga mala.
-I also invite anyone to stop the physical postures at any time, lay down in Savasana and stay mentally focused on the poses, the breathing, and the energy in the room for the remainder of the mala.
+I also invite anyone to stop the physical postures at any time, lay down in Savasana and stay mentally focused on the poses, the breathing, and the energy in the room for the remainder of the experience.
 Accurate self-awareness and self-assessment are crucial.

 A Note on Practicing Alone

 If you are practicing yoga mala on your own, accurate self-assessment is even more crucial!
 You may avoid the trap of performance pressure by practicing alone.
 But you may also feel the responsibility to complete all 108 rounds.
-I suggest that when the physical body tells you to take a break, you might take Balasana, Savasana, or a seated posture and breath and imagine yourself moving through the physical poses for a few rounds (don't forget to keep moving your markers!)
-Then your mind and breath can stay engaged in the process while the body rests.
+I suggest that when the physical body tells you to take a break, you might take Balasana, Savasana, Lotus poses or another seated posture, breathe, and imagine yourself moving through the physical poses for a few rounds (don't forget to keep moving your markers!)
+Your mind and breath can stay engaged in the process while the body rests.
 Your body can rejoin when ready...or not.

 Have you led or practiced a Yoga Mala?